We describe and display the results from the

 Panel 3

-Vertical Velocity and Precipitation
+Vertical Velocity or Precipitation

 - The colored contours in the analysis map indicate